In Through the Out Door

 In Through the Out Door is the eighth studio album by the English rock band Led Zeppelin.
-It was recorded in three weeks in November and December 1978 at ABBA's Polar Studios in Stockholm, Sweden, and released by their label Swan Song Records on 22 August 1979 in the US and 24 August 1979 in the UK.
+It was recorded in three weeks in November and December 1978 at ABBA's Polar Studios in Stockholm, Sweden, and released by Led Zeppelin's label Swan Song Records on 22 August 1979 in the US and 24 August 1979 in the UK.

-Unlike earlier Led Zeppelin albums, In Through the Out Door was dominated musically by John Paul Jones and Robert Plant, partly because Jimmy Page and John Bonham were frequently absent from meetings and recording sessions due to heroin addiction and alcohol abuse, respectively.
-It was the band's last release before the death of their drummer John Bonham in September 1980 and their disbandment three months later.
+Unlike earlier Led Zeppelin albums, In Through the Out Door was predominantly composed by John Paul Jones and Robert Plant, because Jimmy Page and John Bonham were frequently absent from its sessions due to their respective heroin and alcohol abuse.
+It was the band's last release before the death of Bonham in September 1980, three months after which the remaining members disbanded.

-The album was a huge commercial success; it went to on the Billboard 200 in its second week on the American chart.
-It also went to in the UK, Canada, and New Zealand.
+The album was a commercial success: it went to No. 1 on the Billboard 200 in its second week on the American chart; and it also went to No. 1 in the UK, Canada, and New Zealand.

 Background

-The album was named by the group to describe its struggles after the death of Robert Plant's son Karac in 1977, and the taxation exile the band took from the UK.
-The exile resulted in the band being unable to tour on British soil for more than two years, and trying to get back into the public mind was therefore like "trying to get in through the 'out' door."
+The album was named by the group to describe its struggles after the death of Robert Plant's son Karac in 1977, and after the group's tax exile from the UK, during which they were unable to tour Britain for more than two years, after which they described their attempt to recapture the British public's attention as being as difficult as "trying to get in through the 'out' door."